 Right of Light Act

-If the overhanging tree is causing problems with access to light.
-If it is blocking light to a window or glass house on your property then you might be able to acquire a Right to Light under Planning law.
+If your neighbour’s tree is blocking light to a window or glass house on your property, then you might be able to acquire a Right to Light under Planning law.
 The Rights of Light Act 1959 states that if a property has received daylight for the last 20 years (the minimum prescribed period), you may be entitled to continue to receive that light.
 Your local planning department can advise on your rights.